Plaid Cymru: Rhun ap Iorwerth takes over as party leader

 The new leader vowed to make Plaid a "welcoming party where everyone feels safe".

-The former journalist has represented Ynys Mon in the Senedd since 2013.
+The former BBC journalist represents Ynys Mon in the Senedd.

 Plaid is the Welsh Parliament's third largest party with 12 seats - it has three MPs in Westminster.